M66B/FairEmail/docs/FAQ-zh-rCN.md

 FairEmail is an email client only, so you need to bring your own email address.

 There are plenty of email providers to choose from.
-There are plenty of email providers to choose from.
 Which email provider is best for you depends on your wishes/requirements.
-Please see the websites of [Restore privacy](https://restoreprivacy.com/secure-email/) or [Privacy Tools](https://www.privacytools.io/providers/email/) for a list of privacy oriented email providers with advantages and disadvantages.
 Please see the websites of [Restore privacy](https://restoreprivacy.com/secure-email/) or [Privacy Tools](https://www.privacytools.io/providers/email/) for a list of privacy oriented email providers with advantages and disadvantages.

 Some providers, like ProtonMail, Tutanota, use proprietary email protocols, which make it impossible to use third party email apps.
 Please see [this FAQ](#user-content-faq129) for more information.
-Please see [this FAQ](#user-content-faq129) for more information.

 Using your own (custom) domain name, which is supported by most email providers, will make it easier to switch to another email provider.